AbsaOSS/hermes/.github/PULL_REQUEST_TEMPLATE/docs.md

 ---

 ### Description
-- A small description if need
+- A small description if needed
-- cause for this update
+- reason for this update
-    - link to an issue that
+    - link to a related issue
     - typo found
     - etc.